tom2433/LiftTracker/README.md

 # Immediate Notes

+## 07-22

 need on lift set in progress card for session in progress screen: average weight/reps for this lift given it's lift set number, muscle group set number, and session set number.

+change the session set number label so it just says "session"

 ## 07-21